bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Sjors Provoost: 00:07:53

-Maybe the person who created the Whitepaper actually generated lots of public keys from private keys...
-...and then reordered them in such a way that it created a readable Whitepaper.
+Maybe the person who created the Whitepaper actually generated lots of public keys from private keys and then reordered them in such a way that it created a readable Whitepaper.

-Ruben Somsen: 00:08:05

-Oh yeah.

-Sjors Provoost: 00:08:06

 I don't think that's even practical.

 Ruben Somsen: 00:08:07

 No, but to your point, maybe there is a way in which it is actually valid and we can't be 100% certain.
-But one thing I wanted to add-
+But one thing I wanted to add...

 Aaron van Wirdum: 00:08:14

-There's also a thing of where do you draw the line because we do have vanity addresses and you can sort of use those as well to create stuff...
+There's also a thing of where do you draw the line because we do have vanity addresses and you can sort of use that as well to create stuff.
-...and where, at what point are you sure it's a vanity address and at what point (trails off)
+At what point are you sure it's a vanity address and at what point [trails off]

 Sjors Provoost: 00:08:26